Postmark is retiring credits on July 1, 2023

-Beginning July 1, 2023, you’ll no longer be able to buy credits for your account.
-Any credits purchased prior to July 1 will be honored and available for use in your account after July 1—you just can’t purchase additional credits on or after that date.
+Effective on July 5, 2023, the ability to purchase credits and auto-renew credits has been disabled.
+Any credits purchased prior to July 5 will be honored and available for use in your account after July 5—you just can’t purchase additional credits.
 When your credits run out, we’ll ask you to switch to a monthly subscription plan to continue sending with Postmark.

 One last thing: When we introduced subscription prices back in December 2017, the credit-based system was no longer offered to new customers—all signups were required to purchase under the subscription model.
 So this decision has been a long-time coming.